jmfieldman/Mortar/README.md

 ## MortarVFL Internal Composition

+The heart of a MortarVFL statement is a list of views that are positioned sequentially along either the horizontal or vertical axis.

 MortarVFL support horizontal and vertical spacing in a similar manner.
 The horizontal operators use the ```>``` character while the vertical operators use the ```^``` character.
 Otherwise they act similarly.